 The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) has announced new funding for participating centers in its Maternal-Fetal Medicine Units (MFMU) Network.

-The purpose of the MFMU Network is to improve obstetric care, pregnancy health, and outcomes for pregnant and lactating people and their babies.
+The purpose of the MFMU Network is to improve obstetric care, pregnancy health, and outcomes for pregnant and lactating women and their babies.
 The network seeks to reduce maternal deaths, complications, and diseases and conditions related to pregnancy, labor, and recovery after birth and to reduce preterm birth, low-birth weight, infant death, and other diseases and conditions.

 Funding for the centers is awarded after a competitive application process.
 MFMU centers may include one or more affiliated hospitals.
 Awardees for the 2023-2030 cycle include the following: